chavarriahumberto7/Chava-Expo-React-Native-Starter-Template/README.md

-# mcrn-expo-easy-starter
+# chava-expo-React-Native-starter-Template

-A React Native (Expo) mobile app starter template to get you up and running easy and quickly. 🚀
+A React Native (Expo) mobile app starter template to get you up and running easy and quickly. :)

 ```
 # Install dependencies